 - Institutions for making government policies depend on votes and other expressions of preference

-By adopting these nine criteria, we now have a definition that will allow us to measure democracy.
+If we adopt these nine criteria, we now have a definition that will allow us to measure democracy empirically.
 Thus, if you want to determine whether Brazil is more democratic than Sweden, you can evaluate each country in terms of the degree to which it fulfills the above criteria.